FBA SKU Profitability in NetSuite: How to Track True Margins

 A high return rate can turn a 20% margin product into a loss-maker.
 When a customer returns an item, you don’t just lose the sale; you pay a Refund Administration Fee and often lose the original FBA Fulfillment Fee.
 A robust profitability system must “charge back” these costs to the specific SKU.

-How Entriwise Automates Profitability in NetSuite
+How Entriwise Automates FBA SKU Profitability for NetSuite Users

 Entriwise was built to solve the “NetSuite Data Gap.”
 Instead of just syncing orders, it functions as a financial mapping engine that builds a “Fully Burdened” view of every SKU.